Routing Number : 311376753

 Step 4: Make Adjustments as Your Income Changes

-Anytime you get a pay increase, take the time to re-evaluate your cashing savings vs. retirement savings goals.
-Instead of splitting 10% of your gross income, you might be able to afford to start setting aside 15% or 20% of your gross income for your financial goals.
+Anytime you get a pay increase, take the time to re-evaluate your cash savings vs. retirement savings goals.
+As your income grows, you might consider creating savings buckets to better organize your financial goals.
+For example, you can use multiple savings accounts to separate funds for emergencies, retirement, vacations, and other priorities.
+Instead of splitting 10% of your gross income, you might be able to afford to start setting aside 15% or 20% across these various buckets, ensuring that all your financial goals are addressed.

 Step 5: Take Advantage of Employer 401(k) Programs